The Times of India: During the Emergency

 On 26 June 1975, the day after India declared a state of emergency, the Bombay edition of TOI carried an entry in its obituary column that read "D.E.M.
 O'Cracy, beloved husband of T.Ruth, father of L.I.Bertie, brother of Faith, Hope and Justice expired on 25 June".
 The move was a critique of Prime Minister Indira Gandhi's 21-month state of emergency, which is now widely known as "the Emergency" and seen by many as a roundly authoritarian era of Indian government.

-The Times in the 21st century
+Bombay Times

+The Bombay Times is a free supplement of The Times of India, in the Mumbai (formerly Bombay) region.
+It covers celebrity news, news features, international and national music news, international and national fashion news, lifestyle and feature articles pegged on news events both national and international that have local interest value.
+The main paper covers national news.
+Over ten years of presence, it has become a benchmark for the Page 3 social scene.
+The Times of India—and hence the Bombay Times—are market leaders in terms of circulation.
+The name of this supplement contains the word Bombay, which is the older Portuguese name of the city.
+It is not retained in the new supplement Mumbai Mirror that comes with Times of India.

+2000s

 In late 2006, Times Group acquired Vijayanand Printers Limited (VPL).
 VPL previously published two Kannada newspapers, Vijay Karnataka and Usha Kiran, and an English daily, Vijay Times.
 Vijay Karnataka was the leader in the Kannada newspaper segment then.

-The paper launched a Chennai edition, 12 April 2008.
-It launched a Kolhapur edition, February 2013.
+The paper launched a Chennai edition on 12 April 2008.
+It launched a Kolhapur edition in February 2013.